itconference/the-best-developer-conferences/README.md

 # The best developer conferences of 2020

-**Many developer conferences exist, but only some are actually good.**
+**Many developer conferences exist, but only few worth attending.**

 To save your time, I compiled a list of developer conferences which my team and I have attended.
 Then we gave each conference a rating from A+ (the best) to F- (the worst).